Colorado & Nebraska Panhandle Severe Weather Outlook

 Forecast data from Open-Meteo (NWS/NOAA model output) and active alerts from the National Weather Service, refreshed every few minutes.
 Days are color-coded by roof-risk: yellow means storms are possible, orange means an elevated storm risk, and red flags the high-risk days most likely to bring hail or damaging wind.
 This outlook is informational and not an official weather warning; always follow NWS guidance for life-safety decisions.

-Why Colorado Gets the Severe Weather It Does
+Why the Front Range Gets the Severe Weather It Does

 Colorado sits in the heart of "Hail Alley," the stretch of the High Plains where Colorado, Wyoming, and Nebraska meet that NOAA ranks among the most hail-prone regions in North America.
 The Front Range averages seven to nine hail days a year, and two things make that hail hit harder here than almost anywhere else.
 Because the ground sits near a mile high, a hailstone falls through far less warm air and has little time to melt before it reaches your roof.
 And thinner air means less drag, so each stone lands with more force: the Insurance Institute for Business and Home Safety found that a 1-inch hailstone in Denver carries the same impact energy as a 1.2-inch stone in Dallas, and Front Range storms tend to drop more stones per square foot than storms elsewhere.